cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

 1. Using either the boston or diabetes datasets train a Linear Regression Model
 2. Print the resulting coeficients of your model

+* You can measure your model quality by using a few methods:
+  * Plotting the real vs predicted values
+  * Calculating and plotting the residuals (actual - predicted values)
+  * Calculating the error: MAE, MSE or RMSE

-3. Plot a scatter plot comparing your test targets versus your predicted targets
+1. Plot a scatter plot comparing your test targets versus your predicted targets
-4. Print the resulting RMSE (Root Mean Square Error).
+2. Print the resulting RMSE (Root Mean Square Error).
 In order to improve this model should we increase or decrease the RMSE?

 ##### Logistic Regression - for Classification problems
 * [Logistic regression](http://scipy-lectures.org/packages/scikit-learn/auto_examples/plot_iris_knn.html) is a supervised ML [estimator/algorithm](http://scipy-lectures.org/packages/scikit-learn/index.html#a-recap-on-scikit-learn-s-estimator-interface) from sklearn meant to predict categorical features